isaackwy/desktop-config-files/dwm/dwm-super-rofi/README.md

 However, this patch does not contain the bstackhoriz and centeredfloatingmaster layouts.

-By default, this patch assumes that a shutdown script is available at $HOME/bin/Shutdown.sh

 Credits for each patch are available at the Suckless Tools website.
 However, the use-mod4 and replace-dmenu-rofi patches are provided by slackbuilds.org
 (Dave Woodfall is the maintainer of the dwm SlackBuild.)